-The proposal is within The Lachlan River Precinct, an area known for frequent flooding.
-There is a floodway within the Study Area, with a flood marker present used to indicate flood water passing over the road during a major flood event.
-It is however noted, due to the scope of the project that no significant impact will be made to the existing floodway.
+The LRP is an area known for frequent flooding.
+There is a floodway within the on The Escort Way adjacent to the study area, with a flood marker present used to indicate flood water passing over the road during a major flood event.
+It is however noted, due to the scope of the project that no impact will be made to the existing floodway.